William James College Teams Work to Address Issues of Equity in Education, and for Children and Families

 The Richard I. and Joan L. Freedman Center for Child and Family Development at William James College also addresses inequity as a unique and important issue in their work with children and families.
 The work of the Freedman Center addresses equity as it pertains to different components of a child’s system with a focus on transformative practices that promote action and change.

 “Inequities in education lead to decreased school connection, lower academic achievement and long-term attainment.
-Inequities in early development and mental health resources may lead to earlier distress, increased and more acute symptomatology and long-term negative outcomes,” said Margaret Hannah, Freedman Center executive director, and Dr. Nadja Reilly, associate director.
+Inequities in early development and mental health resources may lead to earlier distress, increased and more acute symptomatology and long-term negative outcomes,” said Margaret Hannah, Freedman Center executive director, and Dr. Nadja Lopez, associate director.

 Freedman Center programs address topics like parenting, teacher/school quality, personal trauma and peer group influence.
 Through initiatives such as providing parenting support groups, promoting child-led play with caregivers, implementing programs for teachers on transformative social emotional learning and culturally-responsive teaching, increasing access to mental health services and more, the Freedman Center engages directly with families and communities to promote equity.